 Crawlera was one of the original smart proxy managers.
 Zyte deprecated it in 2023 and folded it into the Zyte API, which combines proxy rotation, browser rendering, and AI extraction into a single service.

-If you’re migrating from Crawlera or evaluating Zyte, here’s how it compares to Spider.
+If you’re migrating from Crawlera or evaluating Zyte API, here’s how it compares to Spider.

 The Scrapy connection